 - Eight hours of any approved elective topic

-The REALTOR® Institute provides all 16 hours of CE both online and by classroom.
+The REALTORS® Institute provides all 16 hours of CE both online and by classroom.
 Visit our Course Calendar for our CE Schedule.

 How do I find out how many CE hours I already have or need?
 Check your CE records on the website at www.mrec.state.ms.us or contact the Mississippi Real Estate Commission (or Appraisal Board) at 601-321-6970.